Small Strong Blocking Sets by Concatenation: Acknowledgments

 \section{Acknowledgments}

 This work was started during the first author's stay at the LAGA at University Paris 8 as a Visiting Professor in 2021.
 The research of D. Bartoli was supported by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA - INdAM).
+The second author was partially supported by the ANR-21-CE39-0009 - BARRACUDA (French \emph{Agence Nationale de la Recherche}).
+The authors thank the anonymous reviewers whose detailed comments helped to improve the presentation of the paper.